programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 ![](./img/when-received-respond-upload.png)

-If we did this correctly, we can send `/start` to [PlazaProjectBot](https://telegram.me/PlazaProjectBot), and it should respond with the text we just set.
+If we did this correctly, we can send `/start` to [PrograMaker's bot](https://telegram.me/PlazaProjectBot), and it should respond with the text we just set.

 ![](./img/when-received-respond-test.png)